Honors Project On-Campus Access Only

 Therefore, we examined 711 patients retrospectively who underwent PCI at the Minneapolis Heart Institute at Abbott Northwestern Hospital in the year 2000 and had qualitative assessment of MR by left ventriculography and/or echocardiography.
 MR severity was divided into 3 strata: none (n=420, 59%), mild (n=209, 29%), and moderate to severe (n=82, 12%).
 Patients with progressively more severe MR were older, more frequently female, had a lower left ventricular ejection fraction, had a higher incidence of previous MI, and higher creatinine (all p<0.003).
 Patients with increasing MR severity (none versus mild versus moderate-severe MR) undergoing PCI had significantly decreased survival rates at 5 years (97%, 83.3%, 57.5%; p<0.0001 respectively).
 Further study will be needed to evaluate whether concomitant valve repair or CABG with repair would improve outcome in patients with moderate to severe MR requiring revascularization.

 Pastorius, Catherine A., "Long-Term Outcomes of Patients with Mitral Regurgitation Undergoing Percutaneous Coronary Intervention" (2006).
-Honors Projects.
-Paper 2.
+Biology Honors Projects.
+2.

 © Copyright is owned by author of this document